 No one could possibly question John Randle's dominating ways, racking up 114 sacks over his career.
 Still, an asterisk could be justified, considering the Vikings unofficially credit Carl Eller with 130½, Jim Marshall with 127 and Alan Page with 108 sacks.
 And those greats were teammates on the famed Purple People Eaters defensive line, before sacks became an official statistic.

 10 of 32

-With his strip sack safety of Houston's Case Keenum on Sunday (Dec.
-15), Robert Mathis set both a franchise record (108) and the Colts' single-season record in sacks (16.5).
+With his strip sack safety of Houston's Case Keenum on Dec.
+15, 2013, Robert Mathis set both a franchise record (108) and the Colts' single-season record in sacks (16½).
+He finished the season with 19½.
 Longtime teammate and close friend Dwight Freeney held the Colts' previous marks, getting 16 in 2004 and 107½ in his career.
 The Freeney/Mathis combination will go down as one of the greatest in NFL history for good reason.
 The bookend pass-rushers already epitomized the, "Meet you at the quarterback" mentality of today's defensive game, combining for 199 sacks until Freeney's departure to San Diego in 2013.

 11 of 32V.J.
 Lovero/SI

 He was a true Raiders legend, playing virtually his entire career in silver-and-black and epitomizing the proverbial "Raiders way."
 He was intense and unrelenting, finishing with 107½ sacks in a Raiders uniform and being a part of a Super Bowl championship team.